loveky/loveky/README.md

 <div align="center">

-### 👋 Hi there, my name is Michael Wang and I'm a frontend develper
+### 👋 Hi there, I'm Michael and I'm a frontend develper

 My name is Michael Wang and I'm a frontend develper